pulumi/docs/content/blog/easily-create-and-manage-aws-eks-kubernetes-clusters-with-pulumi/index.md

 You can extend or modify this program to change the details of the Amazon EKS cluster, or to install additional AWS or Kubernetes resources to associate with the cluster.
-For example, if applications running in the cluster need access to an Amazon S3 bucket, simply create a new `Bucket` resource:
+For example, if applications running in the cluster need access to an Amazon S3 bucket, create a new `Bucket` resource:

 {{< chooser language "typescript,python,csharp,go" >}}